Mute swan: Native populations

 The total native population of mute swans is about 500,000 birds at the end of the breeding season (adults plus young), of which up to 350,000 are in Russia.
-The largest single breeding concentration is 11,000 pairs in the Volga Delta.
+The largest single breeding concentration is represented by 11,000 pairs in the Volga Delta.

 The population in the United Kingdom is about 22,000 birds as of the 2006–2007 winter, a slight decline from the peak of about 26,000–27,000 birds in 1990.
 This includes about 5,300 breeding pairs, the remainder being immatures.
 Other significant populations in Europe include 6,800–8,300 breeding pairs in Germany, 4,500 pairs in Denmark, 4,000–4,200 pairs in Poland, 3,000–4,000 pairs in the Netherlands, about 2,500 pairs in Ireland, and 1,200–1,700 pairs in Ukraine.

 For many centuries, mute swans in Great Britain were domesticated for food, with individuals being marked by nicks on their webs (feet) or beaks to indicate ownership.
-These marks were registered with the Crown and a Royal Swanherd was appointed.
-Any birds not so marked became Crown property, hence the swan becoming known as the "Royal Bird".
-It is quite possible that this domestication saved the mute swan from extirpation through overhunting in Great Britain.
+These marks were registered with the Crown, and a Royal Swanherd was appointed.
+Any unmarked birds became the property of the Crown; hence the swan came to be known as the "Royal Bird".
+This domestication saved the mute swan from extirpation through overhunting in Great Britain.

-Populations in western Europe were largely exterminated by hunting pressure in the 13th–19th centuries, with the exception of semi-domesticated birds maintained as poultry by large landowners.
-Better protection in the late 19th and early 20th centuries allowed birds to return to most or all of their former range.
-More recently in the period from about 1960 up to the early 1980s, numbers declined significantly again in many areas in England, primarily due to lead poisoning from birds swallowing lead shot from shooting and discarded fishing weights made from lead.
+Populations in Western Europe were largely exterminated by hunting pressure in the 13th–19th centuries, except for semi-domesticated birds maintained as poultry by large landowners.
+Better protection in the late 19th and early 20th centuries allowed the species to expand and return to most or all of their former range.
+More recently, from around 1960 to the early 1980s, numbers declined significantly once more in many parts of England, primarily as a result of lead poisoning caused by birds ingesting lead shot and discarded fishing weights made from lead.
 After lead weights and shot were mostly replaced by other less toxic alternatives, mute swan numbers increased again rapidly.

 Introduced populations

-Since being introduced into North America, the mute swan has increased greatly in number to the extent that it is considered as an invasive species there.
+Since its introduction to North America, the mute swan has expanded greatly in number and is now considered an invasive species in the region.
 Populations introduced into other areas remain small, with around 200 in Japan, fewer than 200 in New Zealand and Australia, and about 120 in South Africa.